vmasrani/pyjanitor/paper/manuscript.md

 For domain-specific functions, we recommend that users either:

 1. Follow the programming idioms laid out in `pyjanitor` to build their own packages, or
-2. Make a contribution to an appropriate sub-namespace in pyjanitor, e.g. `pyjanitor.finance` or `pyjanitor.chemistry`, with a view towards breaking out the sub-namespace into its own package when matured.
+2. Make a contribution to an appropriate sub-namespace in pyjanitor, e.g. `pyjanitor.finance`, `pyjanitor.chemistry` or `pyjanitor.biology`, with a view towards breaking out the sub-namespace into its own package when matured.

 ## Comparison to other tools